isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }
     }

-An example response informing about GSS-TSIG key '1234.sig-foo.com.' being expired:
+Here is an example of a response indicating that GSS-TSIG key "1234.sig-foo.com." has been expired:

 .. code-block:: json